-Create a post-trauma life vision: Think through what you have learned from this experience and how it affects your strategy for living more fully.
+Create a post-trauma life vision.
+Think through what you have learned from your experience.
+Then think about how to put a plan in place for living more fully.